wangkx/Ingress-Configuration-1/draft2.md

 Note:

 Since you are using a self-signed certificate, you must set the -k flag in curl to disable hostname validation.

+send a request to your backend service with curl:

 ```curl -Lk https://20.190.209.141/backend/```

 ## Next Steps: